adventuremomblog

 hike The Narrows at Zion National Park

 You want to get as early of a start as possible.
-They do not recommend starting your hike at noon or later so that you can make it back in time for the last shuttle of the day.
+They don’t recommend starting your hike at noon or later so that you can make it back in time for the last shuttle of the day.

 teenagers hiking the Narrows at Zion National Park

-If your kids enjoy playing in a creek, it’s an amplified experience of that.
-Keep in mind that the water level next to an adult is much higher than for a child.
+If your kids enjoy playing in a creek, The Narrows is an amplified experience of exploring a creek.
+Remember that the water level next to an adult is much higher than for a child.

 boys hiking The Narrows